-Temporary loss of control hypothesis.
-All of the models discussed above, with the exception of the inhibition account (Olivers et al., 2007; Raymond et al., 1992), are consistent with the notion that the AB results from the depletion of capacity-limited attentional resources by T1 processing, leaving too few of these resources available at short lags to be applied to T2.
-Employing an innovative paradigm, Di Lollo, Kawahara, Ghorashi, and Enns (2005; see also Olivers et al., 2007) provided data that posed a challenge for such T1 capacity-limited models.
-They presented subjects with RSVP streams that contained three successive targets (all of which required delayed report), with the third target (T3) appearing in a position where the blink is typically maximal-lag 2.
-When the targets were members of the same category (e.g., letters), there was no deficit in reporting T3 (Olivers et al., 2007, refer to this effect as "spreading of the [lag 1] sparing"), a result that is inconsistent with T1 resource depletion accounts of the AB.
-However, impaired T3 report was observed if T2 belonged to a category different from that of the other target stimuli (e.g., a computer symbol as opposed to letters).
+All of the models discussed above, with the exception of the inhibition account (Olivers et al., 2007; Raymond et al., 1992), are consistent with the notion that the AB results from the depletion of capacity-limited attentional resources by T1 processing, leaving too few of these resources available at short lags to be applied to the second target.
+Employing an innovative paradigm, Di Lollo, Kawahara, Ghorashi and Enns (2005; see also Olivers et al., 2007) provided data that posed a challenge for such T1 capacity limited models.
+They presented subjects with RSVP streams that contained three successive targets (all of which required delayed report), with the third target appearing in a position where the blink is typically maximal - lag 2.
+When the targets were members of the same category (e.g., letters) there was no deficit in reporting T3 (Olivers et al., 2007, refer to this effect as 'spreading of the [Lag 1] sparing'), a result that is inconsistent with T1 resource depletion accounts of the AB.
+However, impaired T3 report was observed if the second target belonged to a different category than the other target stimuli (e.g., a computer symbol as opposed to letters).

 Di Lollo et al. (2005) proposed the temporary loss of control (TLC) hypothesis to explain their results.
-This theory postulates that RSVP processing is governed by a filter configured to select targets and exclude distractors, which is endogenously controlled by a central processor that can execute only a single operation at a time (as was acknowledged by Di Lollo et al., 2005, this feature of the model adds a capacity-limited component to the framework).
+This theory postulates that RSVP processing is governed by a filter configured to select targets and exclude distractors, which is endogenously controlled by a central processor that can execute only a single operation at a time (as acknowledged by Di Lollo et al., 2005, this feature of the model adds a capacity-limited component to the framework).
 When a target is initially identified, the central processor switches from monitoring to consolidation processes, and the input filter is then under exogenous control (but see Nieuwenstein, 2006, for evidence that endogenous control is maintained during the AB).
-When T2 is drawn from the same category as T1, the input filter's configuration is unaltered, and as a result, this target is processed efficiently.
+When the second target is drawn from the same category as T1, the input filter's configuration is unaltered and as a result this target is processed efficiently.
 If, however, T2 is drawn from a different category, it takes longer to process and is more susceptible to interruption from distractors.
-More important, the input filter's configuration is disrupted and needs to be reconfigured, resulting in all subsequent stimuli being processed less efficiently until this reconfiguration takes place.
-Di Lollo et al. suggested that both these sources of disruption contribute to the manifestation of the AB in this three-target paradigm.
-In addition, the same disruptionof-input-configuration account is invoked to explain the AB in a typical two-target RSVP paradigm, except that disruption here is triggered by the T1+1 distractor, instead of by a categorically distinct target.
-According to the TLC model, lag 1 sparing is observed with the sequential presentation of intracategory targets because such presentation does not disrupt the input filter.
-Thus, like the inhibition (Olivers et al., 2007; Raymond et al., 1992) and interference (Shapiro et al., 1994) theories, but contrary to bottleneck models (e.g., Chun & Potter, 1995), the TLC account predicts that lag 1 sparing is dependent on the nature of the T1+1 stimulus, rather than on T1 and T2's appearing within 100 msec of one another.
+More importantly, the input filter's configuration is disrupted and needs to be reconfigured, resulting in all subsequent stimuli being processed less efficiently until this reconfiguration takes place.
+Di Lollo et al. (2005) suggest that both these sources of disruption contribute to the manifestation of the AB in this three-target paradigm.
+In addition, the same disruption of input configuration account is invoked to explain the AB in a typical two-target RSVP paradigm except that disruption here is triggered by the T1+1 distractor instead of by a categorically distinct target.
+According to the TLC model, Lag 1 sparing is observed with the sequential presentation of intra-category targets because such presentation does not disrupt the input filter.
+Thus, like the inhibition (Raymond et al., 1992; Olivers et al.,

+2007) and interference (Shapiro et al., 1994) theories, but contrary to bottleneck models (e.g., Chun & Potter, 1995), the TLC account predicts that Lag 1 sparing is dependent on the nature of the T1+1 stimulus rather than T1 and T2 appearing within 100 ms of one another.